 Which countries participate in Vikinglotto?

-There are nine participating countries.
+There are 10 participating countries.
 Norway, Denmark, Finland, Sweden and Iceland were the five founding nations in 1993.
 Estonia then became the sixth nation to join in 2000, followed by Latvia and Lithuania in 2011 and Slovenia in 2017.
 Belgium joined in November 2020.

 When do ticket sales close?